godarch/darch.github.io/web/content/test-drive/_index.md

 ## Step 3: Reboot!

 That's it!
-Reboot your machine to see the new grub entry!
+Reboot your VM to see the new grub entry!

 Next, you may want to dig into hooks to setup persisted mount points (```/home```, ```/var/lib/games```, etc) and custom ```/etc/hostname``` files.